 Many of the resources used to find background information on companies may also be useful in identifying potential employers.
-Be resourceful and do your homework.
-Your future may depend upon it!
+Be resourceful and do your homework, your future may depend on it!
 The following print resources are available in the Juniata College Office of Career Services or in the Beeghly Library Reference Area.

 Activists Almanac - Gives information on the leading advocacy organizations in the United States.
 Includes contact information, brief history, membership and financial resources.

-Almanac of International Jobs and Careers - Provides addresses, telephone numbers, and information on services provided by federal employers, international organizations, associations, businesses, consulting firms, non-profit organizations, colleges and universities, and embassies.
+Almanac of International Jobs and Careers - Provides addresses, telephone numbers and information on services provided by federal employers, international organizations, associations, businesses, consulting firms, non-profit organizations, colleges/universities and embassies.

-Almanac of Sports Contacts - Broken down by categories such as Business, Collectors, Athletics, Media, Hall of Fames, Publishing, etc., this publications provides information on 100s of sports related employment opportunities/contacts.
+Almanac of Sports Contacts - Broken down by categories such as Business, Collectors, Athletics, Media, Hall of Fames, Publishing, etc. This publications provides information on hundreds of sports related employment opportunities/contacts.